PJWalker/daggerheart/content/The Witherwild.md

 This corruption, empowered by the endless spring, is spreading throughout Fanewick.
 Some believe the overgrowth began in the forest, while others claim it sprang from the bogs.
 But no matter its origins, this flourishing malignancy induces horrific changes and massive growth on anything it touches, transforming them into Withered beings.
 Plants spring to life with a desire to consume all around them.
 Animals grow to immense proportions, with onerous dispositions to match their exaggerated teeth, tusks, and claws.
 Even harmless creatures that were once hunted for food have become dangerous and formidable adversaries.

 When a person is corrupted by the Witherwild, either from a purposeful attack or accidental harm (see the upcoming “Corruption from the Witherwild” section), they are transformed.
-They become a nightmarish hybrid—their body warped and intertwined with plant or beast.
+They become a nightmarish hybrid – their body warped and intertwined with plant or beast.
 The Witherwild slowly replaces the personality of its victims with the same drive to consume exhibited by the rest of the corrupted Fanewick.
 Though the Withered may retain a semblance of who they are for a time, they eventually face the final loss of their personhood.
 Some Wicklings believe the Withered are gifted this power by Nikta’s wrath to drive the forces of Haven from Fanewick and return the Shepherd’s Reaping Eye.

 ## The Gods of Fanewick

 Gods in this land aren’t ethereal concepts that exist in another realm; instead, they are tangible and as inescapable as the seasons.
 Many communities, and some larger families, even have their own small god or tutelary spirit who watches over them.

-Belief and worship take on a different meaning in Fanewick—there is a constant push and pull between the goals of people and their deific neighbors.
+Belief and worship take on a different meaning in Fanewick – there is a constant push and pull between the goals of people and their deific neighbors.
 The gods must curry worship from mortals, often by performing small miracles, acts of service, or by testing their resolve with tricks and curses.
 Mortals rely on the small blessings from the gods to keep them safe when traveling and working in Fanewick.
 The most powerful and widely acknowledged Faint Divinity is the Shepherd of Seasons, Nikta, as the loss of her eye had the most recent and visible impact on everyone in Fanewick.

 Fanewick’s various divinities each have their own opinion concerning the Witherwild corruption.
 While some enjoy nature’s newfound dominance, many of the lesser deities are wary of how out of balance Fanewick has become.
 While their behavior and motives may be inscrutable, these deities are more accessible than gods who watch from on high.

-**Fulgr, Stacker of Stones:** A small god who favors tribute in the form of smooth, stacked river rocks.
-Under his power, bivalves and limpets grow abundantly on rocks where they can be easily harvested.
-He is largely untroubled about the problems Fanewick faces, and he prefers it that way.
+**Fulgr, Stacker of Stones:**

 **Hyacyins, They Who Spread Small Blossoms:** A friend of bees and tiny flowers who has embraced the Witherwild after seeing their influence and domain swell (literally) to immense proportions.
 They’re enjoying this rampant growth and do not see a reason to end it.